share424/cryptobox/readme.md

 # CryptoBox
-Cryptography algorithm collections such as hashing and encryption.
-The purpose of this project is create small, lightweight, and can be compiled into specific algorithm that are needed
+Small and lighweight cryptography toolbox collections such as hashing and encryption that can be compiled into specific algorithm that are needed

 # Available Algorithm